 - He is the world’s expert on economics of longevity combining first rate academic credentials, senior corporate and government experience combined with breadth, depth, wit and wisdom in his presentation style.

-- Is the best selling author of global best seller The 100 Year Life.
+- Is the author of global best-seller The 100 Year Life.

 - An award winning public speaker with vast global experience of speaking to governments, corporations, investors and wider public.